-Dear Members,
+Dear Members.

-I am honored to continue serving as SCORE's President and present the FY 23/24 Annual Report, outlining the history, programs, services, and accomplishments of the risk pool that has been serving Northern California cities since 1986.
+I am proud to serve as SCORE's President and present their FY 24/25 Annual Report, outlining the history, programs, services, and accomplishments of the risk pool that has been serving Northern California cities since 1986.

-The insurance environment for liability and property coverage continues to be the most difficult since Small Cities Organized Risk Effort (SCORE) was formed in the 1980's, when liability insurance was non-existent or prohibitively expensive.
-As a result, SCORE members continue to face higher liability retentions and premiums due to "social inflation" and lawsuit financing driving large jury awards and settlements.
-The property insurance market has seen homeowner's carriers leave the state due to wildfire exposures and inflation that is driving replacement costs to two or three times the value insured.
-And while pricing for cyber insurance has steadied from previous triple-digit premium increases, members continue to face cyber-attacks and pressure to improve their cyber security controls to maintain coverage.
+In the past few years, the insurance environment for liability and property coverage has been the most challenging since Small Cities Organized Risk Effort (SCORE) was formed, when liability insurance was non-existent or prohibitively expensive.
+And while rate increases have moderated somewhat SCORE members continue to face higher retentions and premiums due to "social inflation" driving large liability awards and settlements.
+Wildfires and inflation have caused property insurance rates to increase at double-digit levels for the last few years with carriers cutting back or leaving California.
+The market for most other lines of coverage, including Workers' Compensation and Cyber, have remained stable, though members continue to face cyber-attacks and pressure to improve their cyber security controls to maintain coverage.